AdminL3/DBB-Widgets/README.md

 ### 4. Save as Excel

-- Use the Excel Liga and Manschaft .py to export it to a csv file
+- Use the Excel Liga and Manschaft .py to export it to a Excel file
-- Then manually replace weird characters in the csv file (ÃŸ -> ß, ...)
-- Save the csv file as a xlsx file (Excel)

 ### 5. Use the Excel file to generate the widgets

-#### 1. Tab Screen

 - Example U18
 - Run `Wordpress Tabs beide.py`